Protecting and improving Victoria’s waterways

 Victoria’s waterway condition surveillance programs will continue, although the frequency of assessments will be reduced from every 5-6 to every 12 years.
 The assessment of streams, estuaries and wetlands will be undertaken every 4 years on a rotating basis.

 Additional surveillance monitoring programs have been developed to focus on key assets.
 The Native Fish Report Card will report annually on the condition of recreational and non-recreational threatened native fish at 10 priority waterways.
 Surveillance monitoring has also been bolstered at Victoria’s 12 Ramsar sites, where ecological character will be regularly assessed to ensure we meet our international obligations.

-Index of Stream Condition Publications
+Stream Condition Publications